 Gone fishin’?
 Spritz your tackle with this slippery stuff, which is based on the lubes used by NASA to protect its space shuttle crawler from corrosion and rust.

 This freeze-dried treat was created in 1975 in conjunction with the National Air and Space Museum to replicate an authentic snack was had been packed in the astronauts’ lunch pails.
-Today, the Boulder, CO, company that makes them basically freeze-dries just about anything it can think of and labels it astronaut food.
+Today, the Boulder, Colorado, company that makes them basically freeze-dries just about anything it can think of and labels it astronaut food.

 Eco-Quest Fresh Air